 1. Creamy Cervical Mucus

-If you check your CM and find it to be creamy, it is a sign that you are close to ovulation.
-This kind of mucus is generally found about 2 to 3 days before ovulation.
+If you check your cervical mucus and find it to be creamy, it is a sign that you are close to ovulation.
+This kind of mucus is generally found about two to three days before ovulation.

 This is not the most fertile cervical mucus stage.
 However, it is not inhospitable or hostile for the sperm.